spencerlachance/cs4500p1/report/doc.md

 * `void append(Object* val)` - Appends the given object to the end of the vector.
 * `Object* get(size_t idx)` - Returns the object in the vector at the given index.

 # IntVector, BoolVector, FloatVector
+Similar to the Vector class, but holds primitives instead of objects.

 # DistributedArray (Column)
 Subclass of Vector.
 Each chunk is stored as a k/v pair.